dushyant615/React/README.md

   ## Reselect -
   A library for creating memoized "selector" functions.
 Commonly used with Redux, but usable  with any plain JS immutable data as well.

+  `createSelector`(...inputSelectors | [inputSelectors], resultFunc, createSelectorOptions?) -<br>
+    Accepts one or more "input selectors" (either as separate arguments or a single array), a single "result function", and an optional options object, and generates a memoized selector function.<br>
+    resultFunc -A function that takes the results of the input selectors as separate arguments.

   # SCSS Topics

   `@mixin`<br>